LauraFlorey/prompt-app/README.md

    - Upload documentation files from AI providers
    - **Add web URLs** from AI model documentation, tutorials, or prompt guides
    - **Save style references** with URLs, weights, and descriptions
+6. **Enable Local LLM Analysis** (Optional):
+   - Click the "LLM" button in the Prompt Library
+   - Configure your local LLM service (Ollama, LM Studio, etc.)
+   - Test the connection and enable AI-powered analysis
+7. **Search and Filter**: Use the search boxes to quickly find saved prompts and style references
-6. **Copy Output**: Use the generated prompt in your AI tool of choice
+8. **Copy Output**: Use the generated prompt in your AI tool of choice

 ## File Structure